These are the most useful ham-related websites I’ve found, so far ....

 behalf of the HF Contests Committee.

-- ARRL - Amateur Radio Relay League - the American national amateur radio
+- ARRL - Amateur Radio Relay League - the American national amateur radio society.
+After a

-my DXCC applications.
+applications.
 The ARRL’s books are recommended.

 - The G-QRP-Club’s construction articles and operating tips in the club mag Sprat are well worth